 - Kittens shall be vaccinated in accordance with the current veterinary advice.

-- Kittens must be treated on a regular basis for internal and external parasites, in accordance with current veterinary advice on various parasitic cycle controls.
+- Kittens must be treated on a regular basis for internal and external parasites, as required, in accordance with current veterinary advice on various parasitic cycle controls.

 - No kitten may be sold under the age of 10 weeks of age.

 - Kittens under 12 weeks cannot be fully vaccinated, and it is the breeder's responsibility to ensure that the new owners are provided with current vaccination records and fully informed of the requirements.

 - Kittens shall be healthy, fully weaned and litter tray trained.

 - No kitten with an infectious disease shall be sold or placed.